michael2008/ME-Live-Doc/docs/trouble-shooting.md

 Check whether the SpectatorView listening port set in the Live program in Live Workstation is consistent with the port set in the SpectatorView application in HoloLens.

 ## Project Environment
-Q: **Stuck in starting program inside Unity**
+Q: **Stuck when starting program inside Unity**

-If it is Windows 10, please check whether you have opened “Developer Mode”.
-If it is not “Developer Mode”, also the project includes HoloLensInputModule, it will result in getting stuck when starting it in Editor Environment.
+If it is Windows 10 environment, please check whether the **Developer Mode** is enabled. if it's not in the **Developer Mode**, the project contains HoloLensInputModule components, it will result in getting stuck when starting it in Editor environment.

-Q: **The position of the object in HoloLens and the preliminarily set one are not commensurate after starting.**
+Q: **The position of the object in HoloLens is not consistent with the expected position.**

-Check whether the main camera's position is (0,0,0).
-If its initial position is not (0,0,0), it will result in shewing of the object’s position inside HoloLens.
+Check if the main camera position is (0,0,0).
+If the initial position of the main camera is not (0,0,0), it may cause the object position in HoloLens to shift.